ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 7. Is there a "feel" that you want for your site?
 Are there colors or imagery that you have in mind?

-    We want to highlight Chi Psi's colors (purple and gold) and create a professional feel that is professional and in line with the national website.
+    We want to highlight Chi Psi's colors (purple and gold) and create a professional feel that is in line with the national website.

 8. What are your three favorite competitors or similar organizations' websites?
 Why?